ibm-cloud-docs/devsecops/devsecops-push-pull-based-deployment.md

 ## Push-based deployment
 {: #deployment-model-push}

 The push-based deployment model deploys your application on a single cluster.
 It does not require any operator installation on your cluster.

 For a push-based deployment, complete these steps:

 1. Log in to your Kubernetes or {{site.data.keyword.openshiftlong_notm}} cluster.
-2. Apply the deployment files by using the native [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/){: external} tool.
+2. Apply the deployment files by using the default [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/){: external} tool.

 ## Pull-based deployment
 {: #deployment-model-pull}